joshdipo/AzureFundamentals/README.md

 ### What is Active Directory?

 Gives organisations the ablility to manage on-premises infrastructure components and systems by using a single identity per user.
-Provides an identity and access managment service thats managed by your own organisation.
+Provides an identity and access management service thats managed by your own organisation.

 ### What is Azure Active Directory?

-Microsofts cloud-based identity and access managment service.
+Microsofts cloud-based identity and access management service.
 With Azure AD, you can control the identity accounts, but Microsoft ensures that the service is available globally.

 Azure AD is for: